2023-24 RSO REGISTRATION WILL OPEN DEC. 4, 2023 – DEADLINE Feb. 2, 2024

 Student Organizations that are Frozen or No Longer Active

-If you are trying to register an organization that is frozen in CalLink and you are unable to access the CalLink page (including the RSO’s roster and documents page), please email email@example.com so that we may add you to the roster and give you access to register the organization.
-On the other hand, if you are with an organization that is choosing to be inactive this academic year, please inform us by emailing firstname.lastname@example.org.
+If you are trying to register an organization that is frozen in CalLink and you are unable to access the CalLink page (including the RSO’s roster and documents page), please email firstname.lastname@example.org so that we may add you to the roster and give you access to register the organization.
+You may also find a link to a Frozen/Dormant page by searching for the org name on the Registration Tracker.
+On the other hand, if you are with an organization that is choosing to be inactive this academic year, please inform us by emailing email@example.com.

 Processing Time for RSO Registration Requirements

 As a friendly reminder – we have roughly 1,200 student organizations and over 6,000 signatories that register annually!
-The LEAD Center processes all registration requirements on a weekly basis both during and after the September registration deadline.
+OASIS processes all registration requirements on a weekly basis both during and after the February registration deadline.

 Please note that signatory status does not automatically update on your organization’s CalLink roster(s) once you complete both the Signatory training and accept the Signatory Terms & Conditions.
 Depending on when you complete the Signatory Training bCourse, the Signatory Position will be updated to your student organization roster in CalLink within 5-7 business days.
 Please keep confirmations of your signatory requirement completions and email us at firstname.lastname@example.org if you do not see the position on your CalLink roster after ONE week.

-After the September 8, 2023 registration deadline, the LEAD Center needs time to process all your registration submissions in addition to reviewing and meeting with all new student organization applicants.
+After the Feb.
+2, 2024 registration deadline, OASIS needs time to process all your registration submissions in addition to reviewing and meeting with all new student organization applicants.
 If there are issues with your registration submissions, we will contact you to inform you what needs to be amended.
 It is critical that you make the required amendments and re-submit in a timely manner.

 Approval of Registered Student Organization (RSO) Status

-If the description of a new student organization in a statement of purpose or uniqueness is duplicative of one or more existing RSOs, the LEAD Center may encourage, but not require, the applicant organization’s signatories to confer and collaborate with similar RSOs.
-The LEAD Center may also ask that the group’s signatories discuss this potential duplication during the required meeting with a LEAD Center staff member.
-This meeting provides a valuable opportunity for the LEAD Center staff to help student signatories think through ways their organization can make a unique, positive contribution to the University’s RSO community.
+If the description of a new student organization in a statement of purpose or uniqueness is duplicative of one or more existing RSOs, OASIS may encourage, but not require, the applicant organization’s signatories to confer and collaborate with similar RSOs.
+OASIS may also ask that the group’s signatories discuss this potential duplication during the required meeting with a OASIS staff member.
+This meeting provides a valuable opportunity for OASIS staff to help student signatories think through ways their organization can make a unique, positive contribution to the University’s RSO community.

 What does it mean to be a Registered Student Organization?
 Why should we register?